nonhocapito/MicroPy/README.md

 First, you'll need a light microscope and an Android smartphone.
 You'll also need a smartphone stand to attach to the microscope.
 If you don't have one, you can find one on Amazon or 3D print one.

 Download the repository and install the dependencies (`requirements.txt`) in your local folder (virtual environment recommended).
 Install the IP Webcam app on your smartphone and start the IP server.
+For MicroPy to work, both your smartphone and your computer must be connected to the same Wi-Fi network, even without internet access.

 Launch the script with the command
 ```